NEW Evidence Guidelines for the CAYT Database of Impact Studies

 Measuring and classifying the impact of an intervention, according to the existing scoring system, is relatively objective.
 On the other hand, when it comes to classifying the rigour and types of evidence, the methodological complexity and variables of research design have to be considered, making it more difficult to fairly assign an evidence grade to the evaluation of programmes.

-In 2015 we developed the new guidelines of CAYT repository of impact studies.
+In 2015 we developed the new guidelines of CAYT repository of impact studies to help those delivering alcohol and drug education and prevention programmes ensure the most impact and effectiveness from their delivery.